lb-/moment-helpers/README.md

 ```

 ## Reactivity
 In order to get reactive helpers modifying the results according to current locale, you must use `mo.setLocale` instead of `moment.locale` whenever you want to change locale dynamically.
+This will be available on the client only.

 ## Examples